rwalke/baRcodeR/README.md

 ![Active simple ID code tab](man/figures/tab-1-screenshot-2.png)

-As you fill in the fields, a preview of the ID codes will appear on the righthand side along with reproducible code, which can be copied for archival purposes.
+As you fill in the fields, a preview of the ID codes will appear on the right-hand side along with reproducible code, which can be copied for archival purposes.
 Clicking 'Create Label.csv' will create a CSV file called 'Label_YYYY-MM-DD.csv', which contains a data frame with the full unique ID strings as the first column, the user-defined prefix string in the second column, and the unique ID number in the third column.
 This file is useful for archiving ID codes and as a starting point for data entry.
 For example, it can be opened in a spreadsheet program to add data measurement columns.
 It is also the input for creating printable, QR-coded labels with `create_PDF`.

 ![Screenshot of the hierarchical ID code tab](man/figures/tab-2-screenshot.png)